w3c/wot/plugfest/README.md

 For the start, we will face the follwing scenario  and constraints:

 ### Protocols
-To start out simple, we will restrict the used (WoT) protocols for the first Plugfest to CoAP and HTTP.
+To start out simple, we will restrict the used (WoT) protocols for the first Plugfest to CoAP, HTTP and WebSocket-based protocols.

 ### Things
 The things are for example: (detailed thing description to follow):